 The component you add will be selected in the editor view, and you can immediately edit its properties, such as the caption.

 You can edit component properties in the Properties view.
-It is a good idea to give components at least an id if they are to be used from Java code to add logic (such as click listeners for buttons).
+It is a good idea to give components at least a name if they are to be used from Java code to add logic (such as click listeners for buttons).
 Generally, this is needed for most controls, but not for most layouts.

 In addition to exporting the named components to Java, you will end up with things like saveButton and emailField in your Outline view, which will help you keep track of your components.